I’ve dedicated this page to pain relief therapies for dogs who need help due to Arthritis, Osteoarthritis and Hip-Dysplasia.

 My goal was to provide the different options of pain medicine (both prescription and non-prescription) and of course natural therapies for arthritis and joint pain in dogs.

 The following chart is meant to open your eyes as to what’s available and what’s safe, as far as prescription and over the counter.

 Your dog must be monitored very closely when on these drugs, due to liver failure which can happen quickly.

 I recommend that you first try one or both of the all natural alternatives that can be used safely and indefinitely for your dog.
 These products have come a long way over the years and are starting to replace the need for dangerous prescription drugs.

-There are many things that you can do to help ease your dog’s pain and the best place to start is with a natural treatment program combined with regular exercise and an orthopedic bed which can help to take pressure off of already sore and painful joints.
+There are many things that you can do to help ease your dog’s pain and the best place to start is with a natural treatment program combined with regular exercise and an orthopedic bed made for dogs which can help to take pressure off of already sore and painful joints.

-Don’t completely rely on your dog’s veterinarian to provide what’s best for your old friend.
-Unfortunately, prescription drug companies play a large part in the different drugs that veterinarians push and it’s not always what’s best for our companion animals.
+Unfortunately, prescription drug companies play a large part in the different drugs that veterinarians push and it’s not always what’s best for our family pets.
 Our dogs are a integral part of the family and providing comfort for them is just as important as any other family member.

 2 of My Favorite Natural Pain Relief Remedies For Dogs

 |Lubrisyn or (Hyaluronan) is a natural lubricant that is naturally found in the body.
 This is different than glucosamine and chondroitin.
 My husband uses a form of this for bad knees and it's the only thing that works for him.

 The reviews on this product are very good - 5 star reviews out of all 16 on Amazon.
 It's used for both horses and dogs.